National clinical directors and specialty advisers

 National clinical director for diabetes and obesity

 Dr Clare Hambling is a General Practitioner in a small market town in Norfolk and Waveney.
 She has practiced in Norfolk for nearly 25 years and has a long established interest in Diabetes and cardiometabolic medicine and in Population Health Management.
-She has wide experience of clinical leadership having served in a range of positions for West Norfolk and Norfolk and Waveney CCGs and the ICS since 2016, with roles including Clinical Lead for Long Term Conditions, Specialty Advisor for Diabetes and Obesity and Co-Clinical Lead for Norfolk and Waveney’s award winning Population Health Management programme, Protect-NoW, including projects improving equitable access to the NHS Diabetes Prevention Programme and the Digital Weight Management Programme.
+She has wide experience of clinical leadership having served in a range of positions for West Norfolk and Norfolk and Waveney CCGs and the ICS since 2016, with roles including Clinical Lead for Long Term Conditions, Specialty Adviser for Diabetes and Obesity and Co-Clinical Lead for Norfolk and Waveney’s award winning Population Health Management programme, Protect-NoW, including projects improving equitable access to the NHS Diabetes Prevention Programme and the Digital Weight Management Programme.
 She is Clinical Lead for the National Diabetes Audit Core Primary Care and a member of the Advisory Board for the National Pregnancy in Diabetes Audit.
 She has been Chair of the Primary Care Diabetes Society since 2018.

 Return to top